moisturicer/image-processing-app/README.md

 **Histogram** – Display a histogram of grayscale intensity values.
 **Sepia** – Apply a warm, brownish filter for a vintage effect.
 **Subtraction (Green Screen)** – Replace the green background of one image with another image.
+**Webcam Functionality** – Can capture images using webcam and apply transformations.